Writing bitcoin wallets in Rust is easy with

 Its not complete, but that was enough to get the functionality I needed.
 Now herein lies an insidious problem.
 The astute among you might have realised that there are duplicate values in the table above, more on this below.

-In order to work with addresses in rust-bitcoin
+In order to work with addresses in rust-bitcoin we need to be able to go to

 and from strings.